umamaheshwari2000/Flipkart-Television-market-and-price-Analysis-EDA/README.md

 ## 🔍 About the Project
 I worked on this project to understand how the television market looks on Flipkart — mainly focusing on **price trends, popular brands, and customer preferences**.

-Instead of just working with raw data, I tried to answer real-world questions like:
+Instead of just working with raw data, I approached this with curiosity:

-✽ Which TVs are selling more?
-✽ What price range is most common?
-✽ Do higher prices really mean better ratings?
+✽ What actually influences a customer’s choice?
+✽ Is price really the deciding factor?
+✽ Or do features and brand trust matter more?

-## 🎯 Problem I Tried to Solve
+## 🎯 Problem Statement
+When customers browse televisions online, they are presented with hundreds of options.
-The online TV market has too many options, and it's not always clear:
+But it’s not always clear:

 ✽ Which brands actually perform well
-✽ What price range most people prefer
+✽ What price range most customers prefer
+✽ Whether higher price really means better quality
-✽ Which features really influence buying decisions
+✽ Which features truly influence buying decisions

-So the goal of this project was to **analyze the data and extract meaningful insights**.
+This project aims to analyze the data and uncover **real patterns behind customer behavior and market trends**.

-## 🛠️ Tools & Technologies Used

-✽ Python
-✽ Pandas
-✽ NumPy
-✽ Matplotlib
-✽ Seaborn
-✽ BeautifulSoup
-✽ Requests
-✽ Jupyter Notebook
+## 🧠 My Thought Process
+Instead of directly jumping into analysis, I first tried to think from two perspectives:

+✽ As a customer → What would I look for before buying a TV?
+✽ As a business → What insights would help increase sales?

+This helped me focus not just on data, but on solving meaningful questions.

+## ⚙️ Approach Followed
+✽ Collected data from Flipkart using web scraping
+✽ Cleaned and structured messy, real-world data
+✽ Performed univariate and bivariate analysis
+✽ Created visualizations to identify patterns
+✽ Extracted insights and connected them to business meaning

 ## 🌐 Data Collection
-The dataset was collected from Flipkart using web scraping.
+The dataset was collected from Flipkart and includes:

-Extracted features:

 ✽ Brand
 ✽ Price